-Leica X Vario versus Panasonic GM5
+Leica X Vario vs Panasonic GM5

-The Leica X Vario (Typ 107) and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in June 2013 and September 2014.
+The Leica X Vario (Typ 107) and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in June 2013 and September 2014.
 The X Vario is a fixed lens compact, while the GM5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X Vario) and a Four Thirds (GM5) sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Leica has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (39 percent) than the Leica X Vario.
 In this context, it is worth noting that neither the X Vario nor the GM5 are weather-sealed.